 - How you will care for exiting employees and remaining employees.

 - Lastly, your company’s go-forward plan and future vision.

-Download your Strategic Planning Checklist to lead a RIF that is as seamless – and trauma-free – as possible.
+Download your Ultimate Workforce Reduction Checklist to lead a RIF that is as seamless – and trauma-free – as possible.

 Outplacement services are instrumental in mitigating RIF risks.